sonbergs/Test-automation/README.md

 This project automates a regression test using Selenide, TestNG, and Allure Report on Java 21.
 It:
 1. Opens imdb.com
 2. Searches for "QA"
-3. Clicks the first title
-4. Prints 5 members of the top cast section
+3. Prints 5 members of the People section

 ## How to run
 - Make sure you have Java 21 and Maven installed.